• Facebook

 Depending on the project, size of the cookies, your skill, different flood consistencies can be used to achieve desired look of smoothly iced cookies.

 I use it to brush a thin layer of icing on cookies.
 This is especially useful when creating depth.
-This icing can also be use to create windows panes, eyes.
+You can use this icing to create window panes and eyes.

 • Pumpkin, Vampire Cookies (black sections)